dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 An extra thing which was worth doing is checking how the site behaved in different web browsers.
 For example I made the assumption in my JavaScript code that the game picker dropdown will always not have a game selected when the page is loaded.
 This held for Chrome, but not for Firefox which remembers what the last option that the user picked in a dropdown was, so I had to handle that case accordingly.

-## The end
+## The end!

 I hope this post was somewhat insightful for anyone looking at compiling their own C or C++ code into WebAssembly.
 I think there's huge potential in the technology, and can be very useful for computationally expensive tasks which aren't viable to be ran using JavaScript.
-For examples of more sophisticated projects using WebAssembly and some inspiration, I recommend having a look [Made with WebAssembly](https://madewithwebassembly.com/)
+For examples of more sophisticated projects using WebAssembly and some inspiration, I recommend having a look [Made with WebAssembly](https://madewithwebassembly.com/).

-Links to the source code and the compiled emulator in WebAssembly are provided at the top of this post.